 As per the available Indian scientific scriptures, a 12-century-born, Indian mathematician and Astronomer Bhaskaracharya or Bhaskara II already had formulated the laws of gravity.
 In the fourth part of his treatise Siddantha Shiromani” i.e in Grahagaṇita (mathematics of planets), he wrote,

 “Objects fall on earth due to a force of attraction by the earth.
 Therefore, the earth, planets, constellations, moon, and sun are held in orbit due to this attraction”Principia fallacia

 You Can’t Fly

-The very next one in my list of top 6 gravitational force examples in everyday life is that you can’t fly.
+Whatever you do, you can never fly.
 All you can do is walk, run, or even jump, but sadly at last you will have to come back to the earth’s surface.
 Do I need to tell you why?
 Well, it happens due to the gravitational force that the earth exerts on you.

 No wonder you can fly only and only if you were having wings like birds.
 But still like birds, at last, you will have to again come back to the surface of the earth and stay in direct contact with the ground.

 Yup, you heard me right.
 The revolution of the moon around the earth is a direct consequence of the gravitational force that the earth exerts on the moon.
 The proper alignment, as well as a smooth revolution of the moon around the earth, would not be possible if there was no gravitational attraction between them.